Roadblock-free is the way to be.

 - Carver Scott Humane Society- Example of low barrier adoption agreement

 - Need help with your pet resources sheet- Available in English and Spanish.
 From Dallas Pets Alive!, Operation Kindness, and SPCA of Texas

 BEST FRIENDS TOWN HALLS & PODCASTS

-Podcast Ep.
-17, Permission to Feel with Dr. Marc Brackett
+- Ep.
+17, Permission to Feel with Dr. Marc Bracket

 EDITORIALS & ADDITIONAL INFORMATION